lunarc/lunarc_docs/docs/authenticator_howto.md

 ![sample screen](images/pp_token_status.png "Token dates")

-If your token has expired, please go through [step 3](#step-3-token-activation) to step 5 to create a new token.
+If your token has expired, please go through [steps 3](#step-3-token-activation) to 5 to create a new token.
+Please do not **forget step 5**.
 Newly created tokens will expire after a year.